-In January, 2014, California's governor proclaimed a state of emergency due to the ongoing drought, and directed State officials to take all necessary actions to prepare for drought conditions.
-As of April, 2014, no mandatory rationing has been initiated by the local water districts serving the County.
-The uncertainty associated with long-term water supply is a major concern of local and regional water agencies in California, especially southern California, which has been exacerbated due to the current draught.
-The governor and the state legislature have been engaged in discussions to develop a comprehensive, state-wide water supply, storage and conveyance solution.
-However, no assurance can be made that a sustainable solution will be achieved within a reasonably timeframe.
+In January 2014, California's governor proclaimed a state of emergency due to the ongoing drought, and directed State officials to take all necessary actions to prepare for drought conditions.
+On July 15, 2014, the State Water Resources Control Board adopted drought regulations that give local agencies the authority to fine those who waste water up to \$500 a day.
+As of July 2014, no mandatory rationing has been initiated by the local water districts serving the County.
+The uncertainty associated with long-term water supply is a major concern of local and regional water agencies in California, especially southern California, which has been exacerbated due to the current drought.
+The governor and the State Legislature have been engaged in discussions to develop a comprehensive, State-wide water supply, storage and conveyance solution.
+However, no assurance can be made that a sustainable solution will be achieved within a reasonable timeframe.

-Consequently, the Board of Supervisors adopted Ordinance 859.2 -Water Efficient Landscaping Ordinance, which conforms to AB 1881.
-AB 1881 requires that measures be taken to assure the maintenance and protection of natural resources (water) by requiring that the resources be conserved through the implementation of water efficient landscape practices for new developments.
-As an added measure, the Board of Supervisors amended Policy H-25 requiring the retrofit of public buildings to conform to the requirements of Ordinance 859.2.
+The Board of Supervisors adopted Ordinance 859.2 - Water Efficient Landscaping Ordinance ("Ordinance 859.2"), which conforms to State Assembly Bill 1881.
+State Assembly Bill 1881 requires the implementation of water efficient landscape practices for new developments.
+Additionally, the Board of Supervisors amended Policy H-25 requiring the retrofit of public buildings to conform to the requirements of Ordinance 859.2.

 Flood Control.
-Primary responsibility for planning and construction of flood control and drainage systems within the County is provided by the Riverside County Flood Control and Water Conservation District and the Coachella Valley Water District.
-Storm Water Unit.
+Primary responsibility for planning and construction of flood control and drainage systems within the County is provided by the Riverside County Flood Control and Water Conservation District and the Coachella Valley Water District, Storm Water Unit.